“What do you have the thermostat set on?”

 You're at your uncle's house.
 It's pretty cold.
 You'd like your uncle to turn the heat up, and you also want to know why it's so cold there.
-You ask:
+You ask him this question.

 What do you have the thermostat set on?